Machinist Resume Examples

 - Highlight relevant technical skills such as CNC programming, machine operation, and blueprint interpretation.

-- Include specific achievements with measurable outcomes like improved machine efficiency or reduced downtime.
+- Include specific achievements with measurable outcomes like improved machine efficiency, reduced scrap rate, or on-time delivery percentage.

-- List any certifications or technical training specific to machining, such as Haas CNC Certification or NIMS Machining Level I.
+- List certifications or technical training specific to machining, such as NIMS Machining Level II or Journeyman Machinist Certificate.

 - Emphasize experience with various machines, tools, and technologies specific to the machining industry.